-In this tutorial you will learn to draw arms in a few easy to follow steps.
+In this tutorial, you will learn to draw arms in a few easy to follow steps.
 Understanding how to properly draw the arms and the legs can dramatically improve your fashion sketches and give you a big advantage in the presentation of your designs.
-This is a simplified tutorial on arms, because you do not need to know how to draw anatomical arms for fashion sketches.
+This is a simplified tutorial on arms because you do not need to know how to draw anatomical arms for fashion sketches.
 I hope you’ll enjoy and have fun!

-Step 1 Draw the guidelines
+Step 1: Draw the guidelines

 Mark the shoulders with circles.
 Add a center to each circle and pull horizontal guidelines.
 One where the waistline is and one at pelvis level.
 These are needed to determine where to place the elbow and the wrist.

-Tip: The guidelines will help you find the exact length of the arms even when they are not in relaxed position.
+The guidelines will help you find the exact length of the arms even when they are not in a relaxed position.
 The arm and the forearm are always more or less the same length.

-Step 2 Begin drawing the arms
+Step 2: Begin drawing the arms

 Once you have marks to guide you, it’s time to add straight lines to indicate the direction of the arms.
 Start from the center point of the shoulders.You can play and change those lines however you want, as long as you keep the proportions.

-Tip: Notice that when the arms are relaxed the forearm goes slightly away from the body.If you draw them perfectly aligned the arms of your model will look stiff.
+Notice that when the arms are relaxed the forearm goes slightly away from the body.If you draw them perfectly aligned the arms of your model will look stiff.

-Step 3 Draw the elbow and the wrist
+Step 3: Draw the elbow and the wrist

 Having the size of the shoulder circle in mind, draw a smaller one for the elbow and another, even smaller, for the wrist.
 Be careful with the sizes- the arm should taper gradually.
 Use the guidelines you’ve already set to place the circles correctly.

-Connect via straight lines the shoulder, the elbow and the wrist circles.
+Connect via straight lines the shoulder, the elbow, and the wrist circles.

 Notice the arrow?
 It shows where the arm should begin from so it doesn’t look separated from the torso in a weird way.

-Step 5 Drawing realistic arms
+Step 5: More realistic arms

 If you leave the arm drawn like this it won’t look believable.
 Separate the forearm in 3 equal parts.
 In the section closest to the elbow add some volume (more to the inner side and less to the outer).
 Blend gradually with the second section and leave the 3rd section the way it is.

-Step 6 Drawing the details
+Step 6: Adding the details

 It’s time to experiment with the directions now that you know the basics of how to draw arms.
 Make your own variations for your fashion sketches.
 For more inspiration check out “The Easiest Way To Draw Hands” tutorial.